Guancheng Subdistrict: History

-Guancheng Subdistrict has been home to the seat of Dongguan's government since 757 CE, during the early Tang Dynasty.
+Guancheng Subdistrict has been home to the seat of Dongguan's government since the year 757, during the early Tang Dynasty.

 In the late 14th century, during the reign of the Hongwu Emperor of the Ming Dynasty, the Ying'enmen Gate Tower was built within present-day Guancheng.
 Later in the Ming Dynasty, the Quejinting Monument was built to commemorate the city's trade with Thailand.

 Upon the founding of the People's Republic of China in 1949, Guancheng was designated as a city.
 Guancheng was re-designated as a people's commune from 1958 to 1980.

 In January 1988, Dongguan was upgraded to a prefecture-level city.

 Geography

 Located near the center of Dongguan, the Guancheng Subdistrict encompasses the historic center of the city.
 The subdistrict lies 59 kilometers away from Guangzhou, 99 kilometers from Shenzhen, and 140 kilometers from Hong Kong.

 Guancheng Subdistrict is bordered by Dongcheng Subdistrict, Nancheng Subdistrict, and Wanjiang Subdistrict.